DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 ### Entering a Room with A Journal Entry
 Upon entering a standard enemy room with a Journal Table (that has a journal entry on it, NOT AN UPGRADE), A very brief dialogue interaction (1-3 lines) will play.

 In this dialogue interaction, Allister acknowledges the presence of the journal entry and comments on it.
-One of his
+One of his allies may also chime in with a comment.

+#### How Do We Choose Which Dialogue To Play
+Each journal entry does NOT have its own unique "table spawn" dialogue.
+Instead, there is a pool of dialogue interactions to choose from.
+We can have generic dialogue that can apply well to any situation the player is currently in.

+We also have support for specific dialogue to play when

 ###